 The West Indies island of Portuga exists mainly for sponge diving.
 But the best area of collection is frequented by a very large manta ray.
-Nina loses her lover to the creature and is ...
+Nina loses her brother to the creature and is ...

 The West Indies island of Portuga exists mainly for sponge diving.
 But the best area of collection is frequented by a very large manta ray.
-Nina loses her lover to the creature and is comforted by a newly arrived minister, who seems very interested in an old poster offering a reward for a convict recently escaped from nearby Devil's Island.
+Nina loses her brother to the creature and is comforted by a newly arrived minister, who seems very interested in an old poster offering a reward for a convict recently escaped from nearby Devil's Island.
 More deaths attributed to the sea bat follow before Nina resolves her feelings for her comforter.
 Written by

 Ron Kerrigan <firstname.lastname@example.org>

 11 of 13 people found this review helpful.

 Was this review helpful to you?